JordanCWard/Elist/README.md

 #### purchasing platform
 - rewrite findings to be more beneficial for stakeholders
 - clean up recommendation

+#### Time to deliver
+- are there any trends
+- trends with refunds vs non-refunds?

 #### operational effectiveness
 - add more info about effectiveness